JordanJTY/hotelWeb_Angular-Spring/README.md

   - Sequelize allows us to perform powerful works in Digital Drawing and Painting environments.

-  - Regarding the type of apps that are Spring and Sequelize, we can observe that Spring is a native app, due to the use of Java in its development.
-This makes us develop applications only for android, excluding IOS from the end user.
-Meanwhile, sequelize is a hybrid app because of the use of javaScript in its development, allowing its cross-platform export.
+  - Regarding the type of apps that are Spring and Sequelize, we can observe that Spring is a hybrid app and can be run on desktops and web browsers.
+Meanwhile, Sequelize is an open source software library used to connect to databases and perform operations on them, such as queries, inserts, updates and deletes.
+Therefore, it is not native, hybrid or PWA.
+It is a web library, as it is used in web applications to interact with databases.

 ---